Subgraph densities in Markov spaces: Random mapping by tree decomposition

 The sequential construction of $\eta_G$ takes a particularly simple form when $G$ is bipartite.
-Let $G=(U,W,E)$ be a bigraph and $\Mb=(I,J,\AA,\BB,\eta)$, a $k$-loose X-space.
+Let $G=(U,W,E)$ be a bigraph and $\Mb=(I,J,\AA,\BB,\eta)$, a bi-Markov space \lljav{$k$-loose from $J$}.
 Our considerations apply, in particular, to $k$-loose Markov spaces.

 To define $\eta^G$, we can use an ordering of the nodes that starts with $U$.
-Then the nodes in $U$ will be mapped onto independent random points of $I$ from distributiion $\pi$.
-Furthermore, the points of $W$ will be mapped independently (conditional on the image of $U$).
+Then the nodes in $U$ will be mapped onto independent random points of $I$ from distribution $\pi_I$.
+Furthermore, the points of $W$ will be mapped conditionally independently given the image of $U$.
 For this to make sense, it suffices to require that all nodes in $W$ have degree at most $k$.

 For every finite sequence $(x_1,\dots,x_d)$ of points $d\ge 1$ of $I$, we have a measurable family of measures $\Psi_d=(\psi_x:~x\in I^d)$ on $\BB$ defined by the disintegration

 We can think of $\psi_x$ informally as the measure on the common neighbors of $x=(x_1,\dots,x_d)$.